toolness/slowgo/README.md

 Slowgo is an incredibly slow Logo interpreter.

-The core tokenizer and parser have no dependencies.
+The core tokenizer, parser, and interpreter have no dependencies.

-The interpreter and development environment use:
+The graphical interpreter and development environment use:

   * [JQuery](http://jquery.com)
   * [Tipsy](onehackoranother.com/projects/jquery/tipsy/)